 Candidates for these positions need a high school diploma or GED certificate and should be familiar with office equipment and basic software.
 Good oral and written communication skills are also important.
 While a postsecondary degree is not a requirement, individuals may find training programs at community colleges that offer appropriate coursework in business, office management and communication.
 Some employers, such as those in legal and medical fields, may require knowledge of industry-specific practices and terminology.
 Community and technical/vocational schools often offer instructional programs in these areas.

 Administrative Support Supervisor

 Administrative support supervisors might also be called administrative support managers.
-Data from the BLS indicates an 8% increase in jobs within the field is predicted over the years from 2014 to 2024.
-The BLS' salary statistics show a median income of $86,110 for administrative service managers in 2015.
+Data from the BLS indicates an increase faster than average in jobs within the field is predicted over the years from 2018 to 2028.
+The BLS' salary statistics show a mean income of $106,050, for administrative service managers in 2018.